 How to complain

 Please read The Recycler Editorial Code to understand whether The Recycler Ombudsman can consider your complaint.
-You can then email The Recycler Ombudsman office directly on [email protected] or write to The Recycler Ombudsman, The Recycler, Wittas House, Two Rivers Estate, Witney, OX28 4BH, United Kingdom.
+You can then email The Recycler Ombudsman office directly at email@example.com or write to The Recycler Ombudsman, The Recycler, Wittas House, Two Rivers Estate, Witney, OX28 4BH, United Kingdom.
 Please include the following information:

 When making a complaint, you agree to respond promptly to any request for further information.
-Our complaints process is free of charge, regardless of outcome.
+Our complaints process is free of charge, regardless of the outcome.

 We reserve the right to amend this policy as required.
 We will publish the current policy on our website.
 Your complaint will be considered against the published policy on the date of receipt of your complaint.

 What happens to your complaint?

 Once we’ve received your complaint, you should receive an automated reply acknowledging receipt.
 If your complaint is being taken up, we aim to contact you within 48 hours.